LSDnoob/llg/README.md

 # Landau-Lifshitz-Gilbert equation
 To solve the Landau-Lifshitz-Gilbert equation using RK45 method and the Heun method.
-A report has also been added in the repo.
+Refer to the report for more information